wingify/readme-central/docs/SDK Reference/mobile-sdks/cordovajavascript.md

 ---
 title: Cordova(Javascript)
 deprecated: false
-hidden: true
+hidden: false
 metadata:
   robots: index
 ---
-This guide provides step-by-step instructions to integrate the FME JavaScript SDK into a Cordova-based mobile application.
+This guide provides step-by-step instructions to integrate the VWO FME JavaScript SDK into a Cordova-based mobile application.

 ### What is Cordova?